csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

 ## Memory cache

 Memory cache is basically a small amount of scratch memory close to the CPU-core that is very fast.
-Basic idea is that when CPU core needs to load something from the main memory, it first looks in the cache.
-If the data is already in the cache, it can be fetched from the cache to register much faster than from the main memory.
+Basic idea is that when a CPU core needs to load something from the main memory, it first looks in the cache.
+If the data is already in the cache, it can be fetched from the cache to the register much faster than from the main memory.
 Also, when a result of a computation is stored, it is first put from the register into the cache, and copied to the main memory only later on (e.g. when the cache becomes full).

 Think again of the analogy with workers in an office with a whiteboard.
-Whiteboard is the main memory, and workers are now doing their computations at their desks.
-Every time worker reads from or writes to the whiteboard they need to leave the desk.
+The whiteboard is the main memory, and the workers are now doing their computations at their desks.
+Every time a worker reads from or writes to the whiteboard they need to leave the desk.
 Imagine now that each worker has a small notebook: when you need to read data from the whiteboard, you fill your notebook with everything you need and then